Courtland Sutton Player Prop Bets for NFL Week 8 | Denver vs. Washington 10/31/2021

 Matchup vs. Washington

-- The Football Team have the NFL's 29th-ranked pass defense this season, giving up 311.1 yards per game through the air.
+- This week Sutton will face the NFL's 29th-ranked pass defense (311.1 yards allowed per game).

-- The Football Team have given up 19 touchdowns through the air (2.7 per game).
-They are 32nd in the NFL in that category.
+- With 19 passing TDs conceded this year, the Football Team defense is ranked 32nd in the league.

 Recent Performances

-- In last week's matchup with the Browns, Sutton hauled in five passes for 68 yards while being targeted five times.
+- In last week's game against the Browns, Sutton was targeted five times and recorded five catches for 68 yards.

-- Sutton has also chipped in with 20 receptions for 282 yards and two touchdowns over his last three outings.
-He's been targeted 30 times, producing 94.0 yards per game.
+- In his last three games, Sutton has caught 20 passes on 30 targets for 282 yards and two touchdowns, averaging 94.0 yards per game.

 Sutton's Denver Teammates